gergo85/oc-backend-plus/README.md

-##Backend Plus plugin for October CMS
+##Backend Plus plugin for OctoberCMS
 This plugin extend the backend to some new widgets, features and components.

 ###New widgets